 This is where your groom and groomsmen can have a little fun.
 Gone are the days of boring ties.
 There are so many options on the market lately, from skinny ties to bow ties, even wooden laser cut bow ties and boutonnieres.
 Even ties and bowties don’t have to match perfectly, and many grooms choose to have all the groomsmen wear ties with different patterns and fabrics, but with similar colour schemes.
 If you are going with a plain solid suit colour, your accessories offer the opportunity to add a dash of colour to your look.

-The Basic Menswear Extras You Need to Look At:
+7 Menswear Extras You Need to Look At:

 - Shoes & Socks

 Pocket squares are also very trendy at the moment, as men return to the fashion of yesteryear.
 Make the pocket squares interesting by using fabric that matches the colour scheme but with patterns, or use this as an opportunity to add a pop of colour.
 If you choose to go for suspenders, you could add a splash of colour to match the wedding colours.
 We have also seen plenty of weddings where the groom and groomsmen wear interesting socks – from complementary colours with unique patterns, to really quirky bright socks.

 Lastly, remember that too much input is worse than no input.
 Only involve the groomsmen and bride when making the decision.
 She will have to make sure it will match the look and feel of the wedding, but they must be comfortable and happy with their outfits.

 Usually, you want your bridal party to match each other and look smart.
 This does, however, mean that your groomsmen all need to wear the same colour and style of suit.
 When you choose your suits you need to consider who will be paying for the groomsmen suits.
 If you expect them to pay for the suits themself, be considerate and don’t choose the most expensive option!
 Nobody wants to spend thousands on an outfit that they might probably never wear again.